BBieri/coursedown/content/courses/userguide/getstarted.md

 Many lecturers, professors and R-aficionados have great scripts living a peaceful but very lonely life on their machines.
-While they sometimes get shared on the likes of Moodle or via email, they rarely get the chance of living on a dedicated website since there is often a non-negligible upfront cost in setting it up.
+While they sometimes get shared on the likes of Moodle or via Dropbox, they rarely get the chance of living on a dedicated website since there is often a non-negligible upfront cost in setting it up.
 This is exactly where `{coursedown}` comes in!
 Designed to minimize the time banging one's head over CSS styling options or HTML building blocks, it